alwaysai/multi-stream-framework/README.md

 # Multi-Stream Framework
-The multi-stream framework enables running camera streams using multi-processing.
+This application demonstrates using the multi-stream framework to process multiple camera streams using multi-processing.

 ## Requirements
 * [alwaysAI account](https://alwaysai.co/auth?register=true)